yodrew/darkroomretreat/manuscript/dark-retreat.md

 Hygienic dark retreating is not spiritual.
 This is either unbelievable or a shock to the spiritual mind.
 Which views spirituality as the biggest possible context.
 It believes everything fits inside spirituality and can be best understood spiritually.

-Ironically, spirituality deals with the smallest part of the psyche: the intersection of the conscious and mental aspects.
+Ironically, spirituality deals with the smallest part of the psyche: the intersection of its conscious and mental aspects.

 ![](images/psyche.png)